 Not all of our members have elected to list their practices on this site.
 Some of our members are students or trainees and are not currently in private practice.

 All of the mental health professionals listed below claim to carry the principles of Open Minds into their work.
 All of our members have also agreed to abide by the ethical guidelines of our respective disciplines.

 However, please understand that Open Minds has not reviewed, investigated or evaluated any of the mental health professionals who list themselves with our organization.
 We make no guarantee as to the qualifications or the competence of those listed on our site.

 - | (if applicable)

 - PO Box 29526 Oakland, California 94604

 About Jesse Bachrach LCSW

-- ACA/Codependency, ADD/ADHD, Alternative Sexuality & Lifestyle, Anxiety/Panic, BDSM/Kink, Body Size Diversity, Couples/Relationship Counseling, Depression, Eating Disorders/Body Image, Fetishism, Grief & Loss, HIV/AIDS, LGBQIA, Polyamory & Alt.
-Relationship Configurations, Race/Ethnicity and Culture, Self Harm/Self-Injury, Sexual Dysfunction, Spirituality, Substance Use/Abuse/Addiction, Trans and Gender Non-conforming, Trauma/PTSD
+- ACA/Codependency, ADD/ADHD, Alternative Sexuality and Lifestyle, Anxiety/Panic, BDSM/Kink, Body Size Diversity, Couples/Relationship Counseling, Depression, Eating Disorders/Body Image, Fetishism, Grief and Loss, HIV/AIDS, LGBQIA, Polyamory and Alternative Relationship Configurations, Race/Ethnicity and Culture, Self Harm/Self Injury, Sexual Dysfunction, Spirituality, Substance Use/Abuse/Addiction, Trans and Gender Nonconforming, Trauma/PTSD

 - CBT, DBT, EMDR Therapy, Emotionally Focused Therapy (EFT), Feminist, Gestalt, Mindfulness